-Patients with a known allergy or hypersensitivity to avocado should not use.
+Avoid in individuals with a known allergy or hypersensitivity to avocado.
 An association between allergy to latex, chestnut, banana and/or avocado has been reported.
 Symptoms of allergy may include anaphylaxis, hives, vomiting, intestinal spasms, or bronchial asthma.

 Side Effects and Warnings